PGCert Advanced Specialist Training in Emergency Medicine / Overview

 UK/EU students (per annum): £4,800

-For students with support from the Pharmacy Department, tuition fees will be paid in full for this course by Health Education North West.
+For students with support from the Pharmacy Department, tuition fees will be paid in full for Pathway 1 of this course by Health Education North.
 This is as part of a funding initiative to develop the role of pharmacists working in urgent care.
 For Pathway 2, funding is available to cover the tuition fees of the Advanced Clinical Skills course only.
 The additional fees for PHAR63031 Mental Health or PHAR63041 Paediatrics are not funded by Heath Education North.